-Statutory liquidity:
+Statutory Liquidity:

 Pursuant to Regulations, SaskCentral requires that the Credit Union maintain 10% of its total liabilities in specified liquidity deposits.
 The provincial regulator for Credit Unions, Credit Union Deposit Guarantee Corporation ("CUDGC"), requires that the Credit Union adhere to these prescribed limits and restrictions.
-As of December 31, 2019 the Credit Union met the requirement.
+As of December 31, 2020 the Credit Union met the requirement.

-Liquidity coverage ratio:
+Liquidity Coverage Ratio:

-Effective January 1, 2017 the Credit Union has implemented a Liquidity Coverage Ratio ("LCR") to be phased in over a twoyear period.
-This is a regulatory requirement of CUDGC, with the minimum beginning at 80% as of January 1, 2017.
-The minimum requirement rose in equal steps of 10% annually to reach 100% on January 1, 2019 and continue thereafter.
+The Credit Union has implemented a Liquidity Coverage Ratio ("LCR") which is a regulatory requirement of CUDGC.
 The objective of the LCR is to ensure that the Credit Union has an adequate stock of unencumbered high-quality liquid assets ("HQLA") that: